North Shore (New Zealand electorate): Population centres

-North Shore stretches up the eastern coast of North Shore City in Auckland, starting in the south at Devonport and moving northwards to take in Lake Pupuke and the suburbs of Takapuna, Westlake and Campbells Bay.
-North Shore is predominantly New Zealand European, and has an average income high above the national average, boasting some of the most expensive real estate in the country.
+North Shore stretches up the eastern coast of North Shore City in Auckland, starting in the south at Devonport and moving northwards to take in Stanley Point, Narrow Neck, Bayswater, Belmont, Hauraki, Takapuna, Lake Pupuke, Milford, Castor Bay, Campbells Bay, Sunnynook and Mairangi Bay.
+North Shore is predominantly European and Asian, and has an average income high above the national average, boasting some of the most expensive real estate in the country.

 History

 The seat has been contested at every election in New Zealand since 1946, and except for a single victory by future Labour Attorney-General Martyn Finlay in its first contest, has been safely held by the National Party ever since.